In the City (Charli XCX and Sam Smith song)

-"In the City" is a song by British singers Charli XCX and Sam Smith.
+"In the City" is a song by the British singers Charli XCX and Sam Smith.
 It was released on 19 October 2023 through Atlantic Records.

 Background

 History between the two artists dates back as far as 2014, when both would hang out together at the 2014 MTV Video Music Awards as well as a subsequent cover of "Stay with Me" by Charli.
 Nine years later, in the music video for her single "Speed Drive", Charli hinted at an upcoming collaboration through a phone call with Smith in which they ask whether she heard the "new mix" and prompt her to "submit" it.

 On 7 October, Charli shared a snippet of a track she had been working on in the studio, described as "upbeat dance-pop".
 The news came shortly after she confirmed to be working on the successor of Crash (2022).
 Smith confirmed the collaboration on 11 October through a post on Instagram where they are seen strutting down an alleyway in Osaka, Japan, to another snippet of the track.
 Charli announced the track on her social media on 13 October.